 SBF Foundation, 160 Robinson Road, #06-01 SBF Center, Singapore 069814

 The Foundation has in place a disclosure policy and procedure for Board and Committee Members and employees to ensure that individuals acting on its behalf avoid conflicts of interest which may impede or compromise their responsibilities.

 All Board and Committee Members are required to make declaration of conflict of interest to the Foundation at the start of the term of directorship, annually, or as soon as such conflict or the possibility of such conflict arises.
 Board Members do not vote or participate in decision-making on matters where they have a conflict of interest.

 All employees of SBF Foundation are required to make annual declaration of conflict of interest at the point of hire and annually.

-The Foundation seeks to maintain a reserve of three year's operating expenses.
+The Foundation seeks to maintain a reserve of three years' operating expenses and up to $2mil.
 The reserves are invested in fixed deposits with banks approved by the Board.
 The Board will review the reserves policy and the amount of reserves annually.
 The use of reserves shall be approved by the Board.
 The reserves can be used for funding of operating expenditure during financial crisis and ex-budgetary capital expenditure for ensuring business continuity.

 Human Resource Policy